 The Islamic Republic of Afghanistan collapsed on August 15, 2021.
 President Ashraf Ghani fled the capital by helicopter to Uzbekistan in the afternoon of the same day.
 As late as the 2nd of August, he had vowed never to leave Afghanistan.
 He said he would sooner die than leave Kabul.
 After Ghani’s departure, the Taliban, who had overrun dozens of provincial capitals in recent weeks, quickly reached Kabul.
 Within hours, the rebels were comfortably seated at Ghani’s table.

-My brother was a senior police officer in Kabul, so he was in real danger.
+Because of my brother’s occupation, he was in real danger.
 He asked me to go into hiding and provide shelter for our parents.
 I took my family to my relatives’ house and stayed in my flat just to protect the building and our belongings.
 After two days, however, the situation became too difficult to bear.
 Different people came to me asking where my brother was and what he was doing.
 So we decided to unofficially leave for Pakistan, taking the land route.
 When we crossed the border, we contacted our friends at the Polish embassy.
 They did their best to take us to Poland.
 My brother had previously worked with the Polish Ministry of Defence.
 At that difficult moment, we asked Polish people for support, and they helped us.
 I will be forever grateful to them for that.

 Due to my brother’s previous occupation in Afghanistan, we cannot return to our country anytime soon.
 Zabiullah Mujahid, the Taliban spokesman, has blocked me on Twitter.
 This means they know too much about me.

 There are questions as to why Afghanistan collapsed, despite support from the US and NATO.